PQ-SmSH · Depth-bound inference · Patent Pending

 Why this matters.

-A retrieval query is 200x cheaper than a frontier run.
-PQ-SmSH gives the buyer the contractual right to refuse to be billed for depth they did not authorize.
+A retrieval query costs 200 times less than a frontier run.
+PQ-SmSH gives the buyer the right, in writing, to refuse a bill for depth they never agreed to.

-PQ-SmSH binds depth.
-HAHS binds hire-time scope.
-SHOD binds the six payment gates.
-Three layers, one envelope, one verifier.
+PQ-SmSH locks in depth.
+HAHS locks in what an agent is hired to do.
+SHOD locks in the six payment checks.
+You get three layers, one envelope, and one way to check it all.
 Patent Pending · Filed 2026-05-08

 Patent Pending · Filed 2026-05-08 · Steve Rotzin / Hive Civilization, Inc.